 We only recommend the best e-Transfer sites available.
-For November 2018, our top site is Ignition Poker.
+For February 2019, our top site is Governor of Poker 3.

 Interac is an electronic payment company that connects customers at the largest Canadian banks with online vendors through a secure payment portal.
 Along with some credit union members, Interac e-Transfers are available to anyone banking with one of the big six Canadian banks:

 Although some Texas Hold'em players think of Interac as being the same as a normal eCheck, there is one advantage that pushes this option above the rest.
 Since your Interac e-Transfers are being processed by your bank, there is no risk of a bounced transaction!
 Your account balance is deducted immediately and the cash only goes out if the money is there.

 Available to Canadian residents only, Interac is the nation's most popular financial service, being used by over 12 million people on a daily basis.
 As well as offering debit cards to its users, Interac’s e-Transfer service enables you to directly deposit funds.
 This makes internet poker using Interac very easy for gamers.
 What’s more, you won’t have any security issues at a poker site that accepts Interac.